EmilStevnsborg/FPGA-implementation/README.md

 # FPGA-implementation

-This branch is dedicated to VHDL the generation of the CNN_small configuration.
-Refer to the main branch for a more explicit description of the repository.
-The CNN library has been slightly altered with regard to the VHDL generation.
-This is generic and can be used for other configurations as well.
-Furthermore, certain indexing variables in processes have had their types changed from INT32 to INTS of lower bits size.
-This is specific to the CNN_small configuration, but the idea can also be used for other configurations as well.
+This branch is dedicated to the VHDL the generation of the CNN_small configuration.
+Refer to the main branch for a more explicit description of the library for CNN layer implementation versions and correctness tests of the implementations.
+In this branch, the CNN library has been slightly altered with regards to the VHDL generation.
+Certain indexing variables in processes have had their types changed from INT32 to INTs of lower bits size using the SME.VHDL.UINTs.
+For other configurations, one would have to adjust these values to ensure correctness.
+Refer to the paper for a more elaborated description.
+Furthermore, a directory named `hlsl` containing a HLS solution for CNN layers has also been added.

-Below are the steps for generating the VHDL and synthesizing it in Vivado.
+Below are the steps for generating the VHDL from the SME implementation of CNN_small and synthesizing it in Vivado.
+We advice anyone to go read all the steps before performing them, as we already performed the steps and moved around in directories to make the layout more visually pleasing.

 - Go to the test project of the layer to be generated.
 Inside the associated `Program.cs`, select the configuration and version of the layer implementation.
+In the terminal, type:
   ```
   dotnet run
   ```
-- See the generated VHDL.
-We have already created VHDL for all configurations and versions of layer implementations and put them in their separate folders.
+- Go to the generated VHDL.
+When the VHDL has been generated, it will be put in directory `output/vhdl`, however, for each test project we applied multiple configurations on the implementation versions, and decided to put them in a directory named `vhdl/$layer$-$configuration_number$-$implementation-version$/vhdl`.
-- Verify generated VHDL code is syntactically correct by going into the `output/vhdl` directory and instantiating the `ghdl` through either a local installation:
+- Verify that the generated VHDL code is syntactically correct by going into the directory containing the VHDL and instantiating the `ghdl` through either a local installation:
   ```
   make
   ```